 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

-A pair of aged beige curtains attempted to block the sunlight from creeping in.
+A pair of aged, beige curtains attempted to block the sunlight from creeping in.
 The sterility of the room overwhelmed my senses, forcing me to confront my discomfort.
 As the coldness of the gel coated my torso, I watched the doctor whisper to the nurse as they called my mom.
 I listened to my heart throbbing against the cage of my chest, synchronizing with the ticking of the wall clock, counting my life away.
 Dazed and confused, I sat with my mom next to me.
 “Your daughter has an ovarian tumor”.

-It felt my life change the moment I walked out of those doors.
+It felt as though an alternate reality came into play in a snap as I walked out of those doors.

 The next few months were filled with fear and uncertainty.
-After my surgery I felt that nothing could ever be the same again.
-Doctor visits, stomach cramps and medication became my routine.
+Faced with the fact that the pain could crawl in anytime made me close to breaking up.
+Stomach cramps, heavy medication and doctor visits seem to be the common cycle.
 Mundane tasks like walking to the bathroom became a privilege.
 I felt like a liability, unable to fill my days doing the things I love most.
 I could neither exercise nor spend my Sunday afternoons baking in the kitchen.
-I felt as though everything I knew was taken away.
-Every day I felt like I was carrying sorrow in my heart.
+I felt as though this body of mine was soullessly degrading, a darkening sorrow slowly creeping my heart.
 A sorrow I had to mask behind a smile because I couldn’t stand watching people pity me.

 I was adamant not to victimize myself, especially in front of my parents.
-Determined not to worry them, I resorted to constant prayers and meditation as way to cope.
-I imagined all the milestones in my life to look forward to: going to Bali with my friends after graduation, drinking hot chocolate at the Christmas markets in Europe, getting my first apartment.
-There were so many moments ahead of me which became a source of inspiration.
-I began to see the bigger picture, realizing that this challenge is what will make me stronger.
-My trial became my fuel: determined to work towards moments of triumph and success yet to come.
+Determined not to worry about them, I resorted to constant prayers and meditation as way to cope.
+I imagined all the milestones I look forward to in life: going to Bali with my friends after graduation, drinking hot chocolate at the Christmas markets in Europe, scouting for my first apartment.
+I was glad that these bubble of thoughts cleared the withered room off of its dust.
+My trial ultimately became my fuel: daily doses of purpose injected into my veins, slowly but surely leveraging the effect of my actual medication intake.
+What does not kill me makes me stronger, literally.

-Hence, inspiring me to strive towards my greatest dreams.
-One of them being to start a business.
-I decided to invest my time and savings into growing “Ourdrobe”, an online fashion marketplace.
-I always saw fashion as something more than aesthetics so I was determined to share how much happiness and value this can bring to people.
-Receiving new clothes in the mail and playing dress up in my mom’s closet were always something that brought me a rush of excitement, a feeling I wanted to spread through this app.
-Building this business became something which kept my mind away from the negativity by sharing something I love with the world.
+Amongst one of many goals I set my mind on was starting a business.
+I decided to invest what savings and conscious hours I had into growing “Ourdrobe”, an online fashion marketplace.
+I always saw fashion beyond aesthetics and the synthetic buzz that oftentimes it entails; thus I challenged myself to devise a fresh interface and user experience such that genuine happiness and value can be generated for and by all my stakeholders, from sellers to buyers.
+Receiving new clothes in the mail and playing dress up in my mom’s closet were always something that brought me this rush of excitement: an adrenaline I wanted to be present on the buyer’s end.
+What this ultimately did was stashing my mind away from the negativity and feeding it with hope and joy in utilization room.